New Zealand Federation of Labour (1909): 1913 General Strike

 In 1913, the Federation played a leading role in nation-wide strike action which almost escalated into a general strike.
 This industrial action followed a dispute in Wellington where waterside workers demanded better pay, and another dispute in Huntly.
 The strikes were ultimately defeated in 1914 by scab workers and strike-breaking police.

-Defeat and legacy

 The Federation was defeated during the Great Strike.
-Many prominent leaders of the federation, and other socialist organisations, formed the Labour party in 1916.
+Many prominent leaders of the federation, and other socialist organisations, went on to form the New Zealand Labour Party in 1916.